2019 Student Entrepreneur Program

-WBENC SEP is run by the Women’s Business Enterprise National Council with support from title sponsor Shell and our Student Scholar Supporters Corporate Mentors and WBE Mentors.
+SEP is led by the Women’s Business Enterprise National Council with support from Corporate and Government Members and WBENC-Certified Women’s Business Enterprises (WBEs).

 + How do I become involved in WBENC SEP?

-- Aspiring female entrepreneurs studying or with an entrepreneurial venture in one the STEAM fields; Science, Technology, Engineering, Arts, or Math are encouraged to apply.
+- Aspiring collegiate female entrepreneurs studying STEAM fields (Science, Technology, Engineering, Arts, Math) or business with an entrepreneurial venture are encouraged to apply.

 College or University

-- WBENC would like to include your Universities among the nearly 40 Universities who have participated in WBENC SEP and ask for your assistance in identifying prospective students for this amazing program.
+- WBENC would like to include your University among the 80+ colleges and universities who have participated in WBENC SEP and ask for your assistance in identifying prospective students for this amazing program.

 WBENC Corporate or Government Members

 - Corporate and Government Members are encouraged to not only offer monetary contributions, but to act as a SEP mentor for their sponsored student or students.
-For more information about serving as a Student Scholar Supporter, please contact Andrew Gaeckle, Senior Manager Strategic Programs and Operations at firstname.lastname@example.org.
+For more information about serving as a mentor, click here or contact Andrew Gaeckle, Director, Strategic Planning at firstname.lastname@example.org.

 Certified Women Business Enterprises:

-- WBENC Certified WBEs are encouraged to not only offer monetary contributions, but to act as a SEP mentor for their sponsored student or students.
-For more information about serving as a Student Scholar Supporter click here.
+- WBENC-Certified WBEs are encouraged to not only offer monetary contributions, but to act as a SEP mentor for their sponsored student or students.
+For more information about serving as a mentor click here.

 + What are the application requirements and time line ?